Internships & other Career-related Experiences

 Job Shadowing allows you to get an up-close look at career, employer, or even an industry that interests you.
 You “shadow” a working professional as s/he goes through a normal day on the job.
 Job shadowing may last a couple of hours, a half day, or an entire day.
 Opportunities can be found informally through networking or more formally through informational interviews.

-Career Discovery Days are a short, half-day introduction to a host company.
-The company registers a date and agenda with Career Services.
-Students must register through DuqCareerLink to participate in Career Discovery Days.
+Career Discovery Treks are a 2-3 hour visit and introduction to a host company for 10-15 students.
+The company registers a date and agenda with the Center for Career Development.

 Volunteering provides you with real work experience.
-You are expected to pitch in and work with staff members.
+You are expected to pitch in and work with staff members to provide real value to the organization's mission.
 In addition, volunteering is usually a longer commitment, such as 5 or 10 hours per week throughout a semester or even an academic year.
 Check out Community Engagement for volunteer opportunities.

 Internships provide you with a professional, entry-level work experience to enhance your academic curriculum.
 You will apply the knowledge and skills you learned in the classroom and gain professional competencies on the job, such as specific software proficiencies and communication skills.
 You may want to earn university credit for your internship through the Internship Program.